Skip to main content

 For the 2024/25 tax year onwards the £500 restriction on interest and finance costs is removed when these expenses are made wholly and exclusively for the purpose of the trade.
 For example, if your business loan charged £800 interest in the 2024/25 year you can use the cash basis and have tax relief on the full £800.

 Before the 2024/25 tax year, bank and loan interest costs and financing costs, which include bank loan arrangement fees, were allowed up to an annual amount of £500.
 If the business had interest and finance costs of less than £500 then the split between business costs and any personal interest charges did not have to be calculated.
-If business interest and finance costs were more than £500 it may have been more appropriate for the business to use the accruals basis and obtain tax relief for all the business-related financing costs.
+If business interest and finance costs were more than £500 it may have been more appropriate for the business to use traditional accounting and obtain tax relief for all the business-related financing costs.

 Interest on hire purchase and trade purchases were not included in the annual amount of £500 and could be treated as separate expenses.